 The Department for Education (DfE) collects personal data from educational settings and local authorities via various statutory data collections.
 We are required to share information about our pupils with the Department for Education (DfE) either directly or via our local authority for the purpose of those data collections.

-[For use by maintained schools only:] We are required to share information about our pupils with our local authority (LA) and the Department for Education (DfE) under section 3 of The Education (Information About Individual Pupils) (England) Regulations 2013.
+We are required to share information about our pupils with our local authority (LA) and the Department for Education (DfE) under Section 3 of The Education (Information About Individual Pupils) (England) Regulations 2013.

-[For use by academies and free schools only:] We are required to share information about our pupils with the (DfE) under regulation 5 of The Education (Information About Individual Pupils) (England) Regulations 2013.

-[For use by pupil referral units only:] We are required to pass information about our pupils to the Department for Education (DfE) under regulation 4 of The Education (Information About Individual Pupils) (England) Regulations 2013.

 Requesting access to your personal data

 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child’s educational record, contact [include relevant contact details]
+To make a request for your personal information, or be given access to your child’s educational record, contact Ann Marie Forster, office@barcombe.e-sussex.sch.uk

+If you make a subject access request, and if we do hold information about you or your child, we will:

+Give you a description of it;

+Tell you why we are holding and processing it, and how long we will keep it for;

+Explain where we got it from, if not from you or your child;

+Tell you who it has been, or will be, shared with;

+Let you know whether any automated decision making is being applied to the data, and any consequences of this;

+Give you a copy of the information in an intelligible form.

 You also have the right to:

-object to processing of personal data that is likely to cause, or is causing, damage or distress
+object to processing of personal data that is likely to cause, or is causing, damage or distress;

-prevent processing for the purpose of direct marketing
+prevent processing for the purpose of direct marketing;

-object to decisions being taken by automated means
+object to decisions being taken by automated means;

-in certain circumstances, have inaccurate personal data rectified, blocked, erased or destroyed; and
+in certain circumstances, have inaccurate personal data rectified, blocked, erased or destroyed;

-a right to seek redress, either through the ICO, or through the courts
+seek redress, either through the ICO, or through the courts.

 If you have a concern about the way we are collecting or using your personal data, we request that you raise your concern with us in the first instance.
 Alternatively, you can contact the Information Commissioner’s Office at https://ico.org.uk/concerns/